2026 Regular Session

 - HB 4091 Allows the Adjutant General to facilitate, assist or coordinate in the mobilization of the Oregon National Guard under Title 10 of the United States Code or Title 32 of the United States Code under an authority other than the Governor, only if the active service is for certain listed reasons.

-- HB 4092 Prohibits a retailer from selling or offering for sale, and a retail platform operator from permitting a retailer to advertise or offer for sale, a child safety system that does not comply with federal standards or standards the Department of Transportation adopts by rule.
+- HB 4092 Prohibits a retailer from knowingly selling or offering for sale, and a retail platform operator from knowingly permitting a retailer to advertise or offer for sale, a child safety system that does not comply with federal standards or standards the Department of Transportation adopts by rule.

 - HB 4093 Directs the Bureau of Labor and Industries to create certain guidance and informational materials to assist employers and employees.